Irrelon/ForerunnerDB/readme.md

 and automatically keep the charts in sync with changes to the collection.

 ### Prerequisites
-The popular Highcharts JavaScript library is required to use the ForerunnerDB Highcharts plugin.
+The Highcharts JavaScript library is required to use the ForerunnerDB Highcharts module.
 You can get Highcharts from http://www.highcharts.com

 ### Usage
-To use the chart plugin you call the .chart() method on a collection object, passing the element selector that you want to render your chart inside, the type of chart to render and the key and value fields that you want the chart data to be extrapolated from.
+To use the chart module you call one of the chart methods on a collection object.
+Charts are an optional module so make sure that your version of ForerunnerDB has the Highcharts module included.

-#### Pie Chart Example
+#### collection.pieChart()

-	coll.pieChart({
-		selector: '#demo-chart',
-		keyField: 'name',
-		valField: 'val',
-		seriesName: 'Food'
+Function definition:

+	collection.pieChart(selector, keyField, valField, seriesName);

+Example:

+	// Create the collection
+	var coll = db.collection('chartData');

+	// Set the collection data
+	coll.setData([{
+		name: 'Jam',
+		val: 100
+	}, {
+		name: 'Pie',
+		val: 33
+	}, {
+		name: 'Cake',
+		val: 24
+	}]);

+	// Create a pie chart on the element with the id "demo-chart" coll.pieChart('#demo-chart', 'name', 'val', 'Food', {
+		chartOptions: {
+			title: {
+				text: 'Food Eaten at Event'
+			}
+		}
 	});

+> Note that the options object passed as the 5th parameter in the call above has a chartOptions key.
+This key is passed to Highcharts directly so any options that are described in the Highcharts documentation should be added inside the chartOptions object.
+You'll notice that we set the chart title in the call above using this object.

+#### collection.lineChart()

+Function definition:

+	collection.lineChart(selector, seriesField, keyField, valField);

+Example:

+	// Create the collection
+	var coll = db.collection('chartData');

+	// Set the collection data
+	coll.setData([{
+		type: 'Jam',
+		date: String(new Date('2014-09-13')).substr(0, 15),
+		val: 100
+	}, {
+		type: 'Jam',
+		date: String(new Date('2014-09-14')).substr(0, 15),
+		val: 33
+	}, {
+		type: 'Jam',
+		date: String(new Date('2014-09-15')).substr(0, 15),
+		val: 24
+	}]);

+	// Create a pie chart on the element with the id "demo-chart" coll.lineChart('#demo-chart', 'type', 'date', 'val', {
+		chartOptions: {
+			title: {
+				text: 'Jam Stores Over Time'
+			}
+		}
+	});

+> Note that the options object passed as the 5th parameter in the call above has a chartOptions key.
+This key is passed to Highcharts directly so any options that are described in the Highcharts documentation should be added inside the chartOptions object.
+You'll notice that we set the chart title in the call above using this object.

+#### Other Chart Types

+The lineChart() function uses the same parameters as the rest of the chart types currently supported by
+ForerunnerDB:

+* collection.barChart()
+* collection.columnChart()
+* collection.areaChart()

+### Removing a Chart

+You can drop a chart using the dropChart() method on the collection the chart is assigned to:

+Function definition:

+	collection.dropChart(selector);

+Example:

+	coll.dropChart('#demo-chart);

+> Dropping a chart will remove it from the DOM and stop all further collection updates from propagating to Highcharts.

 # Development